Are Duck Eggs Good or Bad For Bodybuilding? (Pros & Cons)

 open-faced duck egg breakfast sandwiches recipe for bodybuilding

-The open-faced breakfast sandwich is quick and easy but provides all the nutrients that we need for a solid workout.
-This sandwich has a lower amount of fat so that we can eat it 1 to 2 hours before a workout, and be ready to roll.
+The open-faced breakfast sandwich is quick and easy but provides all the nutrients needed for a solid workout.
+This sandwich has less fat, so you can eat it one to two hours before a workout and be ready to roll.

 Ingredients: